Open DofE Expeditions for Individuals

 Reduced mobility expeditions

-Our 2021 Reduced mobility team now has more than the minimum numbers required to run.
-We will be offering short distances walking each day, with a strong focus on aim work.
+We offer short distances walking each day, with a strong focus on aim work.
 The expedition is aimed at participants who are physically unable to spend the amount of time journeying that is expected of most DofE teams; we also welcome those who require more rest breaks, lighter rucksacks and other adaptions such as smoother terrain.
-There will still be 8 hours of planned activity each day, and the expedition will be travelling through 'Wild Country'- remote, mountainous environment, but with the option to make use of well used footpaths to reduce the fatigue and joint aggrevation that can be worsened by undulating terrain.
+There will still be 8 hours of planned activity each day, most of which will be away from camp.
 A big part of the challenge will be supporting other team members- learning about each other's conditions and what can be done to help each other along the way.

 In 2019 we were delighted to work with an extraordinary team of young people, completing their Gold expeditions whilst dealing with a variety of health issues, including type 1 diabetes, hypermobility, PoTS, dyspraxia, and chronic fatigue.
 We had previously run reduced mobility expeditions for those with long term injuries, joint or back problems, but this team presented a whole new challenge to us and them.
 We worked together to identify a suitable distance each day on the practice, and the team planned their qualifier route carefully, with backup plans should any of them have a particularly bad day, and our experienced staff close on hand to deal with any issues arising.
 For their aim work, they produced some fantastic guidance and advice for others dealing with similar challenges in the expedition environment.
 Click here to see our reduced mobility resources produced by the team, providing an insight into how the expeditions worked from the participants' perspectives.

-The Duke of Edinburgh's Award allows variations as necessary to the 20 conditions, for any individual or team who would otherwise be unable to complete the expedition due to additional needs, by prior application.
+The Duke of Edinburgh's Award allows variations as necessary to the 20 conditions, for any individual or team who would otherwise be unable to complete the expedition due to additional needs.
 We are happy to work with individual participants to identify the best expedition options for them; and aim to bring together participants who may struggle with similar issues to complete their expeditions together.

 We appreciate that, for many, participants had hoped to complete their expedition with friends but may have discovered that the expedition provision offered was unsuitable or that the variation needed wouldn't be an appropriate level of challenge for other team members.

 We welcome applications for any of our expeditions for those with additional needs or medical limitations, and are happy to discuss whether a place on a standard expedition or an expedition with reduced distances and/ or increased supervision would be better.
 We offer variations on both our canoe and walking expeditions, and are happy to discuss suitability of each option.
-Please note that due to the locations we use in an attempt to give as close an experience to a 'standard' gold expedition as possible for those with minor disabilities, we are currently unable to offer places to any full time wheelchair users, but are happy to signpost to alternative providers who may be able to help.
 Please get in touch to discuss your availability and suitability.

 The expeditions are run by Pete and Claire Rich, who have both volunteered for the ambulance service for a number of years, attending 999 calls and learning about emergency management of many conditions.
-While Rich Adventure was effectively closed in 2020 due to coronavirus restrictions, Pete has been working on frontline ambulances as an Emergency Care Assistant.
+While Rich Adventure was effectively closed in 2020 due to coronavirus restrictions, Pete started working on frontline ambulances as an Emergency Care Assistant.
+He has continued this part time alongside Rich Adventure and utilises his expertise in supporting these expeditions.
 We carry advanced first aid kits on all our expeditions, including a defibrillator, oxygen and observations kit to be able to monitor oxygen saturation, pulse, blood pressure etc. We've both been running DofE expeditions for over 12 years, and in that time we have helped participants with a wide range of conditions who need extra support, closer supervision or adjustments in how the expedition is completed, and we're happy to do what we can to help young people complete their expedition.

 Describe your image